Introduction of Commodity Market

 - Commodities’ prices are highly volatile compared to stocks and bonds.
 There is always an element of risk associated with investments in commodities.

-- It can so happen that the commodities market may not generate much gain to traders and investors considering the volatility nature and risk associated with it.
+- It can so happen that the commodities market may not generate much gain for traders and investors, considering the volatile nature and risk associated with it.
 Commodity market investments don’t offer any interest or dividend returns like bonds or equity as it provides only capital gains.

 The Commodities market offers traders and investors to deal with commodities.
-Investors/ traders can enter the commodity market for the exchange of physical commodities or for generating profits through trading.
+Investors/ traders can enter the commodity market to exchange physical commodities or generate profits through trading.
 It is used for hedging the risk of price fluctuations and market volatility.
 Investors can put money in the commodities market to manage the overall portfolio risk and returns.

 This is a guide to Commodity Market.
-Here we also discuss the introduction and how does commodity market work? along with advantages and disadvantages.
+Here we also discuss the introduction and how does commodity market work along with its advantages and disadvantages.
 You may also have a look at the following articles to learn more –